Odessacool1/vpn-global-blog/vpn-for-developers.md

 - XRay
 - Outline

-This ensures fast and secure connections.
+This makes it suitable for code workflows, SSH access, server management, and technical projects.

 ---

-## VPS for Running Crypto Nodes
+## VPS for Development and Testing

-Fornex also provides powerful VPS servers.
+Fornex also offers VPS and dedicated servers.

-Perfect for running:
+These can be useful for:

+- hosting applications
+- testing environments
-- Ethereum nodes
+- backend services
-- Solana nodes
+- CI/CD tasks
+- bots and automation tools
-- Polygon infrastructure
+- Web3 and node infrastructure

+Key VPS benefits:

+- KVM virtualization
-- validators
+- root access

-Features include:

 - NVMe storage
 - dedicated resources
-- KVM virtualization
-- root access
+- strong performance

 ---

-## Infrastructure Locations
+## Server Locations and Stability

-Servers are located in:
+Fornex infrastructure is available in several countries, including:

 - Germany
 - Netherlands